Give, Save & Spend- College Curriculum

 This six week, web-based small group study is designed for college age students.
 It teaches individuals God’s perspective of managing money and possessions and is a great study for church use or college campus ministries!

-Give, Save & Spend- Teen Small Group Study
+Give, Save & Spend- Teen Studies

 On March 29th, 2014, Asbury University dedicated its new Howard Dayton School of Business with a chapel celebration ceremony.
 The business school has three core values including academic excellence, spiritual vitality and entrepreneurial stewardship.